Chromosomes and Genes

 - Karyotype: an image of chromosomes which shows their shape, size and number.

 The image below, call a karyotype, shows the chromosomes of a human, lined up in pairs.
 The only two chromosomes that do not always come in matching pairs are the sex chromosomes, X and Y. In humans, girls have two matching X chromosomes.
-Boys, however, have an additional Y chromosome and only one X chromosome.
-These chromosomes have genes that contain information relating to gender.
+Boys, however, have a Y chromosome and only one X chromosome.
 By looking at the sex chromosomes in the image below, we can tell that the person this karyotype belongs to is male.